 In the poetry category are Obari Gomba, Ebi Yeibo, Seyi Adigun and Patrick Oguejiofor.
 Obari Gomba and Ebi Yeibo, both academics, are previous winners.
 Gomba who was shortlisted for his For Every Homeland won the coveted award last year while Ebi Yeibo, shortlisted for Of Waters and the Wild shared the joint prize for the ANA Poetry award in 2014 with Su’eddie Vershima Agema (me).
 Gomba and Yeibo were also nominated for the NLNG Longlist earlier this year.
 Seyi Adigun, a medical doctor, is a past Chairman of the Abuja chapter of ANA.
 He was shortlisted for his A Child of Smell.
 Patrick Oguejiofor is a notable community champion whose voice has been heard on several topical developmental, political and economic issues.
 This time, he throws his might in the poetry ring daring the other ANA heavyweights with his new collection themed on the Maiduguri madness through Maiduguri Requiems.

 The prose section has some notable names, Dul Johnson, Kukogho Iruesiri and Lola Akande.
-Dul is professor of Literature at Bingham University whose.
-His shortlisted work, Across the Gulf was published by SEVHAGE earlier in the year.
+Dul is professor of Literature at Bingham University whose shortlisted work, Across the Gulf was published by SEVHAGE earlier in the year.
 His novel is a bridge between thriller and literary fiction.
 It dwells on some aspects of the Biafran war and its aftermaths, with a view of how it affected the destinies of some families.
 It is a fine story packaged to fine quality with a memorable cover.
 Professor Dul was shortlisted for the ANA Drama Prize in 2014 with his play, Melancholia – also published by SEVHAGE.
 Kukogho Iruesiri, who is a literary promoter of note is founder and publisher at Words Rhythm and Rhymes (WRR).
 He has earned some credits as a poet.
 Kukogho, more known as Kukogho Iruesiri Samson (KIS) entered his engaging unpublished manuscript, The Devil’s Pawn which is made up of about 50 episodes of thriller material he had previously blogged.
 Lola Akande, shortlisted for What it Takes, is a lecturer at the University of Lagos, who started writing seriously in 2009 after defending her PhD thesis.
-The relatively unknown Ike Utuagha made the shortlist with his book, Goodbye Tomorrow.
+The fourth prose award nominee, the relatively unknown Ike Utuagha, made the shortlist with his book, Goodbye Tomorrow.

 The drama category has Tunji Ajibade, shortlisted for his The Masked Crown, who won the prize in 2014.
 He narrowly missed the award in 2015 when he was shortlisted and came first runner up like RC Ofodile shortlisted in 2016.
 Notably, Ofodile won the ANA/Abubakar Gimba Prize for Short Stories in 2016.
 Ajibade’s plays largely explore history with a twist.
 He is known to employ narrative licenses to bend events of reality to conform with the ideas of his mind to get expected results.
 The two other shortlisted writers for the drama prize, which is usually not so hotly contested with limited entries are Solomon Iguanre with Oh Obedeki, Dickson Ekhaguere with General Ologbosereand Jerry Alagbaoso with his Tony wants to marry.